DanielYWoo/danielywoo.github.io/_posts/2020-02-02-cache-consistency-with-database.markdown

 * Write Through: Synchronously write to database then cache.
 This is safe because it writes to database first, but it's slower than Write-Behind.
 It offers better performance for write-then-read scenario than write-invalidate.
 * Write Behind (or write back): write to cache first, then asynchronously write to database.
 This is fast for writing, and even faster if you combine multiple writes on the same key into a single write to database.
 But you lose data in case the process crashes before the data is flushed to database.
 A RAID card is a good example of this pattern, to avoid data loss you often need a battery backup unit on a RAID card to hold the data in cache but not landed to disk yet.
 * Write invalidate: similar to write-through, write to database first, but then invalidate the cache.
 This simplifies handling consistency between cache and database in case of concurrent updates.
 You don't need complex synchronization, the trade-off is hit rate is lower because you always invalidate cache and the next read will always be a miss.
-See https://www.usenix.org/system/files/conference/nsdi13/nsdi13-final170_update.pdf
+See [Scaling Memcache at Facebook](https://www.usenix.org/system/files/conference/nsdi13/nsdi13-final170_update.pdf).

 ##### When Read